mjpernot/elastic-repo/README.md

 ```

 Make the appropriate changes to the Elasticsearch environment.
-  * Change these entries in the elastic.py file.
-List all the servers in the Elasticsearch cluster.
+  * Change these entries in the elasticsearch set up:
     - host = ["HOST_NAME1", "HOST_NAME2"]

+  * If login credentials are required:
+    - user = None
+    - japd = None

+  * If SSL connections are being used:
+    - ssl_client_ca = None

+  * Change these entries only if required and you know what you are doing:
+    - port = 9200
+    - scheme = "https"

 ```
 vim elastic.py